Carol Stone: Ordained ministry

 Stone was ordained in the Church of England as a deacon in 1978 and as priest in 1979.
-She served her curacy at Holy Trinity Church, Bradford-on-Avon, a Liberal Anglo-Catholic church in the Diocese of Salisbury.
+She served her curacy at Holy Trinity Church, Bradford-on-Avon, a Liberal Anglo-Catholic church in the diocese of Salisbury.
 She received a National Broadcasting Award from the Sandford St Martin Trust in 1979 for her contributions to radio.

-From 1981 to 1983, Stone held her first incumbency as Rector of St Mary's Church, Corsley, Wiltshire, in the Diocese of Salisbury.
+From 1981 to 1983, Stone held her first incumbency as rector of St Mary's Church, Corsley, Wiltshire, in the diocese of Salisbury.
 From 1983 to 1988, she served as chaplain and head of religious studies at Dauntsey's School, a private school in West Lavington, Wiltshire.
 From 1989 to 1994, she was vicar of St John the Evangelist's Church, Upper Studley, Trowbridge.
 Then she once more served as a chaplain, this time at Cheltenham College.
 In 1996, she was appointed vicar of St Philip's Church, Upper Stratton, Swindon.

 In June 2000, it was announced that she would be taking a short break from her parish work to undergo sex reassignment surgery.
 She had the support of her bishop, Barry Rogerson, who stated:

 In November 2000, she returned to St Philip's and parish ministry and began using the name Carol Ann Stone.
 During her first Sunday service since returning, one woman shouted negative comments at her before being removed from the church by other churchgoers: a police officer had attended the service as a precautionary measure but did not have to become involved.
-Stone was given a standing ovation at the end of the service by the remaining members of the congregation.
-Four out of eighty members of the congregation left the church because of her transition; the rest "agreed to welcome their priest back as a woman".
+Stone was given a standing ovation at the end of the service by the remaining members of the congregation.Of the eighty members of the congregation, would be reduced to seventy six, with four members of the congregation leaving the church because of Vicar Stone's transition; the rest "agreed to welcome their priest back as a woman".

 In 2006, she became a governor of Swindon College, having completed a course in photography there.
 In December 2006, she was appointed priest-in-charge of St Peter's Church, Penhill, Swindon, in addition to her role as vicar of St Philip's.